-We expect that our total research and development costs will decrease for the year ending December 31, 2021 as compared to the year ended December 31, 2020 as a result of the completion of our Phase 3 clinical trial of EYSUVIS, which we refer to as STRIDE 3 (STRIDE- Short Term Relief In Dry Eye), and as a result of the capitalization of EYSUVIS manufacturing costs as inventory beginning in the third quarter of 2020.
-We expect that research and development costs will increase as we continue to advance our development programs and conduct any necessary preclinical studies and clinical trials and other development activities for product candidates, including KPI-012.
+We expect that our research and development costs for 2022 will increase as compared to such expenses for the year ended December 31, 2021 as we continue to advance our development programs and conduct any necessary preclinical studies and clinical trials and other development activities for product candidates, including KPI-012, KPI-287 and our SEGRM program.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time-consuming.
 We may never succeed in obtaining marketing approval for any of our product candidates.
 The probability of success for each product candidate may be affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.
-With respect to the ongoing COVID-19 pandemic, we may incur reduced research and development costs resulting from any limitations that may be placed on any laboratory facilities that support our early-stage research.
+With respect to the ongoing COVID-19 pandemic, we may incur reduced research and development costs resulting from any limitations that may be placed on the laboratory facilities that support our early-stage research.
 However, we are unable to predict the specific amount of this impact, nor are we able to predict the additional costs, if any, associated with personnel safely resuming their full activities.

-KPI-012 is in the early stages of clinical development and all of our other research and development programs are at the early stages of preclinical development.
+KPI-012 is in the early stages of clinical development and all of our other research and development programs are in preclinical development.
 Successful development and completion of preclinical studies and clinical trials is uncertain and may not result in approved products.
 Completion dates and completion costs can vary significantly for each product candidate and future product candidate and are difficult to predict.
 We will continue to make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the scientific and clinical success of each product candidate as well as ongoing assessments as to the commercial potential of product candidates and our ability to enter into collaborations with respect to each product candidate.
 We may need to raise additional capital and may seek collaborations in the future to advance our various product candidates.
 Additional private or public financings may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a material adverse effect on our financial condition and our ability to pursue our business strategy.